UNIT

 Date Object

-The Date object is used to work with dates and times.
+The Date object is used to work with dates and

 Date objects are created with new Date().